Wivik/garbage-collector-photo-blog/README.md

 In case the archetype won't work, copy the `default.md` file present in `garbage-collector-photo-blog/archetypes/default.md` in the `archetypes` folder present in the Hugo site.

-## License
+## License and Attributions

 This theme is licensed under the [MIT License](LICENSE).

 Some CSS parts come from the [SimpleCSS](https://simplecss.org) framework for general design like buttons and navigation header.

-The archetype used to generate the gallery page was inspired by the [AutoPhugo](https://github.com/kc0bfv/autophugo/) theme and is licensed under the Creative Commons Attribution 3.0 License.
+The archetype used to generate the gallery page was inspired by the [AutoPhugo](https://github.com/kc0bfv/autophugo/) theme, licensed under the Creative Commons Attribution 3.0 License.

 The Creative Commons formater partial uses [Remix Icons](https://github.com/Remix-Design/remixicon) which are available under Apache License 2.0.